Buying a house together

 Ben and Priya have been together four years and are closing on a house in six weeks.
 Ben is putting down 70% of the down payment; Priya is putting in every dollar she has.
 After closing, Ben will still have $200,000.
 Priya will have $2,000.
 Neither has been willing to write anything down, because it sounds like one of them is hedging against the other.

 The offer was accepted two weeks ago: $720,000, 25% down.
-Of that $180k, Ben is putting in $126k.
-He’s been saving since his twenties, and his dad left him $26k when he passed.
-Priya is putting in $54k, which is every dollar she has.
+Ben is putting $126,000 of the down payment on the table — his twenties of saving plus the $26,000 his dad left him.
+Priya is putting $54,000, which is every dollar she has.
+When the transfer clears, Ben will still have $200,000 in the bank.
+Priya will have $2,000.

 What Mediator surfaced